dapie346/DungeonCrawler/README.md

 ## Sharing Your Adventure

-In the world of Dungeon Crawl, adventurers can connect and discuss their in-game achievements and discoveries with fellow players.
+In the world of Dungeon Crawler, adventurers can connect and discuss their in-game achievements and discoveries with fellow players.
 Share your victories and strategies through chat groups, or other community platforms to celebrate your successes and exchange tips with others.
 The Dungeon Crawl community is here to celebrate your adventures!

 ## Changing the Game World